iotaledger/iota.rs/docs/libraries/python/examples.md

 `Client.get_balance()` performs a several tasks under the hood.
 It starts generating addresses for the provided `seed` and `account_index` from `initial_address_index`, and checks for a balance of each of the generated addresses.
 Since it does not know how many addresses are used in fact, there is a condition set by `gap_limit` argument when to stop searching.
 If `gap_limit` amount of addresses in a row have no balance the function returns result and searching does not continue.

+## Messages, payload and transactions
+Before we continue, let's introduce some additional terms that describe an unit that is actually broadcasted in IOTA 1.5 network.
+In comparison to original IOTA 1.0, IOTA 1.5 introduced some fundamental changes to the underlying transaction structure.
+The original concept of transactions and bundles are gone, and has been replaced by a concept of messages and payloads.

+`Message` is a data structure that is actually being broadcasted in IOTA network and represent a node (vertex) in the Tangle.
+It can refer up to 8 previous messages and once a message was attached to the Tangle and approved by a milestone, the Tangle structure ensures the content of the message is unaltered.
+Every message is referenced by `message_id` which is based on a hash algorithm of binary content of the message. `Message` is an atomic unit that is confirmed by network as a whole.

+TODO: How every message is unique?

+`Message` is broadcasted using a binary format, has arbitrary size (up to 35 kB) and it can hold a variable sets of information so called `payloads`.
+Number of payloads a single message can hold is not given (even a message without any `payload` is completely valid).

+`Payload` represents a layer of concern.
+Some core payloads may change a state of the ledger (transactions), some may provide an extra features to some specific applications leveraging IOTA network and can be completely ignored by IOTA nodes.
+There are already implemented core payloads, such as `SignedTransaction`, `MilestonePayload` and `IndexationPayload` but the message and payload definition is generic enough to incorporate any future payloads the community agrees on.
+The outlined structure is very flexible, future-proof, and offer an unmatched network extensibility.

+The current IOTA 1.5 network incorporates the following already mentioned core payloads:
+* `SignedTransaction`: payload that describes related `UTXO` transactions that are cornerstone of value-based transfers in IOTA network.
+Via this payload, `message` can be also cryptographically signed
+* `MilestonePayload`: payload that is emitted by Coordinator
+* `IndexationPayload`: payload that enables addition of an index to the encapsulating message, as well as some arbitrary data

 ## Outputs
 There are three functions to get `UTXO` outputs (related to the given address):
 * `Client.get_address_outputs(str)`: it expects address in Bech32 format and returns `list[dict]` of transaction_ids and respective indexes